knative/community/ROLES.md

 - Recognized as having expertise in the group’s subject matter

-- Approver for a relevant part of the codebase for at least 3 months
+- Approver for a relevant part of the codebase

-- Member for at least 6 months

 - Should have reviewed or contributed to substantial PRs to the codebase